 - Access to purchase additional Navy Mutual products for the rest of their lifetime.

-We also offer a Child Benefit Rider on two of our term life insurance policies.
-If you have a Flex Term or Level II Plus Term policy, for just $2.50 more than you already pay per month, you may be able to add $10,000 of coverage for your unmarried, dependent child(ren) up to age 26.
+We also offer a Child Benefit Rider on our term life insurance plans.
+If you have a Level II Plus Term policy, for just $2.50 more than you already pay per month, you may be able to add $10,000 of coverage for your unmarried, dependent child(ren) up to age 26.
 Child coverage lasts until your term expires, and your application for juvenile coverage must be submitted before each child’s 21st birthday.

 If you are interested in learning more about life insurance coverage for your dependent children or your grandchildren, you can reach a representative at 800-628-6011 or schedule an appointment at your convenience.